AugustoL/quick-wallet/README.md

 # QuickWallet JS Stack

-This monorepo will cover all the tools that a user or comapny needs in order to integrate the quickwallet in their dapps or system.
+This monorepo will cover all the tools that a user or company needs in order to integrate the quickwallet in their dapps or system.
 It provides the solidity smart contracts, a javascript library and a nodejs relayer node.
 Each part of the stack is designed to be light (not too much code, easier to test and setup) and flexible (allow ANY call execution, transfer of data and value to ANY address).

 ## Delegate transaction execution